On Salem numbers of degree 4 and arithmetic hyperbolic orbifolds: Acknowledgments

-The authors are grateful for the support of CNPq grant 408834/2023-4.
-The author C.D. is a FAPITEC/SE Fellow, under Grant No. 019203.01303/2024-1, and he also would like to thank the Isaac Newton Institute for Mathematical Sciences, Cambridge, for support and hospitality during the programme Operators, Graphs, Groups, where work on this paper was undertaken.
-This work was supported by EPSRC grant EP/Z000580/1.
+We wish to thank Artūras Dubickas for bringing to our attention the reference \cite{D16}, which contains another proof of Proposition A. We are also indebted to Eva Bayer-Fluckiger and Mikhail Belolipetsky for their valuable suggestions and insights.
+The author C. D\'oria would like to thank the Isaac Newton Institute for Mathematical Sciences, Cambridge, for support and hospitality during the programme Operators, Graphs, Groups, where work on this paper was undertaken.
+This work was supported by EPSRC grant EP/Z000580/1, CNPq grant 408834/2023-4 and FAPITEC/SE Grant 019203.01303/2024-1.